hghalebi/Functional-Programming-in-Rust/src/chapter_1_introduction.md

 In this chapter, we introduced functional programming and explained exactly what FP is and why you might use it.
 We illustrated some of the benefits of FP using a simple example.
 We also discussed referential transparency and the substitution model and talked about how FP enables simpler reasoning about programs and greater modularity.

-In this book, you’ll learn the concepts and principles of FP as they apply to every level of programming, starting from the simplest of tasks and building on that foundation.
+In this book, you’ll learn the concepts and principles of FP as they apply to every level of Agentic programming, starting from the simplest of tasks and building on that foundation.

 ## 1.5 References